 Dr. Narvaez’ research explores questions of species-typical and species-atypical development in terms of wellbeing, morality, and sustainable wisdom.
 She examines how early life experience (the evolved nest) influences moral functioning and wellbeing in children and adults.
 She integrates evolutionary, anthropological, neurobiological, clinical, developmental and education sciences in her work.
 Questions that interest her include: How does early experience shape human nature?
 What do sustainable indigenous societies have to teach the modern world?
-What types of moral orientations can people have?
-How do moral dispositions develop?
-What is moral wisdom and how do we cultivate it?
+What types of moral orientations do individuals develop in species-typical and -atypical environments?
+What is indigenous ecological wisdom and how do we cultivate it?
 How can educators and parents foster optimal development, wellbeing and communal imagination?
 Her 2014 book won the 2015 William James Book Award from the APA and the 2017 Expanded Reason Award for research.
 She also writes a popular blog for Psychology Today called “Moral Landscapes.”

 In September of 2016, she hosted a conference, Sustainable Wisdom: Integrating Indigenous Knowhow for Global Flourishing.
 Click the link for information about and videos from the conference.

 In August 25-28, 2018, with Notre Dame’s Shaw Center for Children and Families, she organizes a conference called The Biological and Social Ecologies of Nurturing, Mothering, Loving.
 Click the link for more information.

 Narvaez, D. (2017).
 Getting back on track to being human.
 Interdisciplinary Journal of Partnership Studies, 4(1), March 2, 2017, Online publication available at: http://pubs.lib.umn.edu/ijps/vol4/iss1/5